ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.22.07.md

 ## How did the release go?
-It was close to the line, and it was stressful - there was quite a bit of out of hours working to get it done There is a mix of it feeling that it is a long time before it might be used for various reasons, however, we are deploying and going to be able to demo before the scientists need to use it which is a good thing to have achieved and probably better reputationally
+It was close to the line, and it was stressful - there was quite a bit of out of hours working to get it done There is a mix of it feeling that it is a long time before it might be used for various reasons, however, we are deploying and going to be able to demo before the scientists need to use it which is a good thing to have achieved and probably better for our reputation
 Releasing close to cycle has risks, and it was asked about releasing again before the cycle, any bugs found we can patch and fix, but not release new features as we are currently unable to test thoroughly enough for that "last minute" style of release
 That kind of "last-minute" release can be done confidently, but it takes a lot of time to reach that stage of test coverage There was a discussion about bugs being released and the impact, and how far we are from being able to test everything, OPIs are an example of untested items which are widely used